Dear reader of ADxS.org, please excuse the disruption.

 Attempts have been made to use the theta-beta ratio as a diagnostic tool for ADHD.

-Although individual studies have appeared promising in this regard, this diagnostic approach does not yet seem suitable for diagnosing ADHD.
+Although individual studies on this have appeared promising, this diagnostic approach does not yet seem suitable for diagnosing ADHD.

 The theta-beta ratio is said to be significantly altered in ADHD.

-Using quantitative encephalographic measurements (QEEG), it was found that ADHD sufferers with mental stress have too little activation in the beta wave range (13-30 Hz), which is important for concentrated alertness, while theta waves (4-8 Hz), which are associated with daydreams, slipping attention, transition to sleep and creativity, are too strong.
+Using quantitative encephalographic measurements (QEEG), it was found that in people with ADHD there is too little activation in the area of beta waves (13-30 Hz), which are important for concentrated alertness, while theta waves (4-8 Hz), which are associated with daydreams, slipping away attention, transition to sleep, creativity, are too strong.

-The increased theta-beta ratio was so clear in a study of ADHD sufferers that 98% of ADHD sufferers (of the purely inattentive type, ADHD-I, as well as the mixed type) could be distinguished from healthy individuals on the basis of the theta-beta ratio in children.
-The degree of deviation in the theta-beta ratio correlated with the intensity of the ADHD symptoms.87
+The increased theta-beta ratio was so clear in a study of people with ADHD that 98% of people with ADHD (of the purely inattentive type, ADHD-I, as well as the mixed type) could be distinguished from healthy people on the basis of the theta-beta ratio in children.
+The degree of deviation in the theta-beta ratio correlated with the intensity of the ADHD symptoms.94

 However, this result could not be replicated in all follow-up studies.
-Ogirim et al 2012 were only able to correctly identify around 60% of n = 101 test subjects, including 63 ADHD sufferers, using the theta-beta ratio, whereas omission errors in a sustained attention task resulted in 85% correct diagnoses.88 Another study found in adults with ADHD that the theta-beta ratio could not diagnose ADHD, whereas absolute and relative EEG power with eyes open differentiated ADHD from controls.
-The best ADHD predictors were named:89
+Ogirim et al 2012 were only able to correctly identify around 60% of n = 101 test subjects, including 63 people with ADHD, using the theta-beta ratio, whereas omission errors in a sustained attention task resulted in 85% correct diagnoses.95 Another study found in adults with ADHD that the theta-beta ratio could not diagnose ADHD, whereas absolute and relative EEG power with eyes open differentiated ADHD from controls.
+The best ADHD predictors were named as:96

 • Increased power in delta, theta and low-alpha over central parietal regions